Around 1 in 5 Australians1 will experience the unpleasant symptoms of irritable bowel syndrome (IBS) at some time in their lives.

 Anyone who has suffered irritable bowel syndrome (IBS) knows how uncomfortable it can be.
 Symptoms can include diarrhoea, constipation, cramping, and bloating, and often show up all at the same time.

 While it can be worse for some than others, IBS is considered a chronic condition that must be managed long-term.
+Doctor of philosophy, food science and human nutrition, Dr Vincent Candrawinata reveals some IBS facts you may not know about.

 In this article: